Santo Tomas Internment Camp: Internees

 The Japanese segregated the internees by sex.
 Thirty to 50 people were crowded into small classrooms in university buildings.
 The allotment of space for each individual was between 1.5 and 2 square metres (16 to 22 square feet).
 Bathrooms were scarce.
 Twelve hundred men living in the main building had 13 toilets and 12 showers.
 Lines were normal for toilets and meals.
 Internees with money were able to buy food and built huts, "shanties", of bamboo and palm fronds in open ground where they could take refuge during the day, although the Japanese insisted that all internees sleep in their assigned rooms at night.
 Soon there were several hundred shanties and their owners constituted a "camp aristocracy".
 The Japanese attempted to enforce a ban on sex, marriage, and displays of affection among the internees.
 They often complained to the executive committee about "inappropriate" relations between men and women in the shanties.

 Several army nurses were interned with civilians at Santo Tomas.

 The biggest problem for the internees was sanitation.
 The Sanitation and Health Committee had more than 600 internee men working for it.
 Their tasks included building more toilets and showers, laundry, dishwashing, and cooking facilities, disposal of garbage, and controlling the flies, mosquitoes, and rats that infested the compound.
 During the first two years of imprisonment conditions for the internees were tolerable with no serious outbreaks of disease, malnutrition, or other symptoms of poor conditions.

 At first, most internees believed that their imprisonment would only last a few weeks, anticipating that the United States would quickly defeat Japan.
 As news of the surrender of American forces at Bataan and Corregidor seeped into the camp, the internees settled in for a long stay.

+1943 Meal card issued to interned civilians at the Santo Tomas Internment Camp.